passthehashbrowns/passthehashbrowns.github.io/_posts/2020-06-18-HaskHell-Authors-Writeup.md

 This is a brief writeup of the HaskHell box for the TryHackMe platform.
 You can find the box here: tryhackme.com/rooms/haskhell

 This box was made as a medium-ish difficulty box with the intent of introducing users to a new programming language.
-I don't think that enough boxes showcase weird languages and I'm tired of cracking PHP web apps, so I wanted to do something with some truly weird functionality.
+I think that functional languages are super cool but don't get enough exposure and I'm tired of cracking PHP web apps, so I wanted to do something with some truly weird functionality.

 There are a few small snags along the way, but the box is pretty straightforward for the most part.